MatthiasUckert/Terminology/README.md

 | `avg_sim`       | Average textual similarity of the terms within the concept                                                                                                      |
 | `size`          | The size of the concept (i.e. how many terms are grouped within a concept)                                                                                      |
 | `complex_score` | Linear combination of size, avg_ngram and avg_sim (Scaled between 0-1)                                                                                          |

+The tables below show two example concepts for our concept list.

 ## Concept 1: ABC Costing